The DFT+$\Sigma_2$ method for electron correlation effects at transition metal surfaces: Conclusions

 \section{Conclusions}

 DFT+$\Sigma_2$ combines DFT to a multi-orbital solver for the Hubbard model, where the Coulomb interaction parameter $U$ is treated in perturbation theory up to second order.
-The method provides a realistic description of moderately correlated materials, and our implementation is particularly suited to investigate TM surfaces and interfaces.
+The method provides a realistic description of moderately correlated materials.
+Our implementation is designed to investigate TM surfaces, interfaces, and layered systems in general.
 As an example of application, we considered a Fe monolayer on a W(110) substrate.
 We discussed in detail the correlated DOS comparing the results with those of LSDA and LSDA+U calculations.
-We found that second order self-energy contributions led to a shift of the majority-spin DOS towards the Fermi level and therefore to a reduction of the $d$ states spin splitting compared to LSDA calculations.
-Furthermore, we predicted a satellite appearing in an energy range between $5$ and $8$ eV below the Fermi level.
-This is a notable spectroscopic feature that may be identified by photoemession experiments. \\ The use of different unperturbed states and the inclusion of the first-order contribution in DFT+$\Sigma_2$ gave differences in the DOS spin splitting and spectral width.
-These differences were nonetheless rather minor in cases, where $U$ was comparable to the Stoner interaction parameter evaluated from the LSDA band structures. \\ In our calculations we employed the local approximation thus we neglected spatially non-local correlation effects.
-However, the method can in principle be extended to allow for momentum and frequency dependent self-energies, although this would increase significantly the complexity of the numerical implementation and the computational overhead.\\ Overall, our implementation of DFT+$\Sigma_2$ can be readily used to simulate, at a relatively low computational cost, correlation effects in the electronic structure of heterostructures comprising TMs.
-The calculation of the self-energy on the real frequency axis is particularly convenient if one is interested to treat charge and spin transport properties using generalized Landauer methods~\cite{dr.ru.17,Ja.15}, which require the evaluation of the frequency dependent transmission function~\cite{ch.mo.15,book1}.
+We found that second order self-energy contributions led to a shift of the majority-spin DOS towards the Fermi level and therefore to a reduction of the $d$ states spin-splitting compared to LSDA calculations.
+This result is in quantitative agreement with available photoemission spectra.\\ The use of different unperturbed states and the inclusion of the first-order contribution in DFT+$\Sigma_2$ gave differences in the DOS spin-splitting and spectral width.
+These differences were nonetheless rather minor.
+The self-consistent evaluation of the self-energy leads to a redistribution of the spin up spectral weight, in particular at energies far from the Fermi level.
+The spin-splitting of the $3d$ states changes very little during the self-consistent cycle.
+In contrast, a satellite feature far in energy below the Fermi level is considerably reduced owing to multi-band screening effects. \\ In our calculations we employed the local approximation thus we neglected spatially non-local correlation effects.
+However, the calculation of second order self-energy contribution can in principle be extended to allow for momentum dependence, although this would increase significantly the complexity of the numerical implementation and the computational overhead.\\ Overall, our implementation of DFT+$\Sigma_2$ can be readily used to simulate, at a relatively low computational cost, correlation effects in the electronic structure of heterostructures comprising TMs.
+The calculation of the self-energy on the real energy axis is particularly convenient if one is interested in treating charge and spin transport properties using generalized Landauer methods~\cite{dr.ru.17,Ja.15}, which require the evaluation of the energy dependent transmission function~\cite{ch.mo.15,book1}.
 As such, we believe that DFT+$\Sigma_2$ will provide important theoretical inputs for the design of materials and devices for electronics and spintronics.